italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - **Description**
       - **Reference**
     * - **alg**
-      - It MUST be set to one of the supported values specified in Section [...]
+      - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
+It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>`  and MUST NOT be none or an identifier for a symmetric algorithm (MAC).
       - :rfc:`7516#section-4.1.1`.
     * - **kid**
       - Unique identifier of the JWK as base64url-encoded JWK Thumbprint value